NilPointer-Software/bdfd-wiki/src/bdscript/serverIconComplex.md

 # $serverIcon[]
-Returns the server's icon for given server ID.
+Returns server icon for the given server ID.

 ## Syntax
 ```